RayHightower/rayhightower.github.com/source/_posts/2012-12-08-design-and-big-ideas.markdown

 categories:
 ---

 WisdomGroup is hiring a [web design intern](https://jobs.chicagoruby.org/jobs/100).
 Our current volume of work requires it.
-The ideal candidate will understand that...
+The ideal candidate will share our beliefs about design, summarized as...

 >Design is not just what it looks like and feels like.
 Design is how it works. ~Steve Jobs